-Use of Drug /Injecting Drugs
+Use of Drug/Injecting Drugs

 At the national level, very few FSWs had ever tried any addictive drug (6%).
 This proportion was higher among non-brothel based FSWs compared to brothel based FSWs (8% and 3% respectively).
-In some of the states drug use was relatively high.
-These states are Manipur (30%), other NE states (14%) and Punjab (14%).
+In some of the States drug use was relatively high.
+These States were Manipur (30%), other NE States (14%) and Punjab (14%).
 About one-fifth of the respondents in Manipur had tried Heroin and 9 % of them had taken Ganja.
 (Table 3.8).